 We’ve all probably had to fly long-haul with young children at some point and there’s a very good chance that you were worse for wear when you actually got to the other side.
-While planning ahead (and having nerves of steel) do help, there is only so much that you can do.
+While planning ahead (and having nerves of steel) does help, there is only so much you can do.
 Be prepared for things not sticking to the plan at all and you might just come out less traumatized than you were expecting.

 Travel as light as possible

 If you’re juggling two or more little ones, a nappy bag, a purse and possible activity bags for the kids, you’re going to lose something or someone at some point.
 Pack as little as possible and keep cabin baggage to a bare minimum.
 For your hand luggage, consider a backpack, so you can have your hands (comparatively) free.
 Always keep things as simple as possible – but remember to keep the medicine bag close to you.

 Leave the jeans or smart clothes for another time.
 Dress little ones in soft clothes like their favourite t-shirts and pyjamas, and add a sweater or jacket when you need to.
 Keep socks on and you should have a happy little toddler on your hands (for some time at least).

 You know this already – little snacks and a small variety of them are great for diffusing the worst of situations.
 If it helps, pack a meal for your children if they are fussy eaters – you can save the kids’ meal for yourself for later.